Last Updated:

 A Greek Orthodox icon is drenched in sunlight in the Greek village of Kastraki, not far from the famous Meteora monasteries.

-Spring is in full swing in this beautiful part of southeastern Europe, with a bounty of roses, mint, mulberries, and (almost-ripe) cherries awaiting a picker.
-In the image, you’ll also notice the flags of Greece, as well as the Byzantine Empire.
+Spring is in full swing in this beautiful part of southeastern Europe, with a bounty of roses, mint, mulberries, and (almost-ripe) cherries waiting for someone to pick them.
+In the image, you’ll also notice the flags of Greece and the Byzantine Empire.

-11 thoughts on “Photo du Jour: A Greek Orthodox Icon – Kastraki, Greece”
+11 responses to “Photo du Jour: A Greek Orthodox Icon – Kastraki, Greece”

 Saw very similar sights in Kavala, very nice Tricia.